nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 -.14
 ```

-As you can see, the `0` could be ommitted, but IMHO it makes the code less readable so you should try to avoid that.
+As you can see, the `0` could be omitted, but IMHO it makes the code less readable so you should try to avoid that.

 ### Characters